b-fullam/IOC-Generator-v2/README.md

 Quickly generate common Indicators of Compromise (IOCs) from a single file or directory which can then be incorporated into tools like Mandiant's IOCe.

+Here are the options included in the script:

 ``` noLineNumbers
 usage: ioc-generator-v2.0.py [-h] [-f FILE] [-d DIRECTORY] [-V]